lethanhson9901/reddit-stalk/README.md

 ## 🔐 Admin Access

 1. Navigate to `/admin`
-2. Log in with the admin credentials
+2. Log in with your Firebase admin credentials
 3. Manage posts, toggle visibility, and edit content

 ## 🤝 Contributing